Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe GeForce GTX 550 Ti, in theory, should be quite a bit faster than the GeForce 9600 GSO ASUS 512 in general. (explain)
+Memory BandwidthTheoretically speaking, the GeForce GTX 550 Ti should be much faster than the GeForce 9600 GSO ASUS 512 in general. (explain)

-Texel RateThe GeForce GTX 550 Ti should be a little bit (approximately 9%) more effective at texture filtering than the GeForce 9600 GSO ASUS 512. (explain)
+Texel RateThe GeForce GTX 550 Ti is just a bit (about 9%) better at AF than the GeForce 9600 GSO ASUS 512. (explain)

-Pixel RateThe GeForce GTX 550 Ti is quite a bit (more or less 227%) more effective at full screen anti-aliasing than the GeForce 9600 GSO ASUS 512, and will be able to handle higher screen resolutions without slowing down too much. (explain)
+Pixel RateThe GeForce GTX 550 Ti will be quite a bit (approximately 227%) more effective at FSAA than the GeForce 9600 GSO ASUS 512, and also should be able to handle higher screen resolutions without losing too much performance. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison